simonw/django-sql-dashboard/docs/security.md

 Allowing people to execute their own SQL directly against your database is risky business!

+The safest way to use this tool is to create a read-only replica of your PostgreSQL database with a read-only role that enforces a statement time-limit for executed queries.
+Different database providers have different mechanisms for doing this - consult your hosting provider's documentation.

+You should only provide access to this tool to people you trust.
+Malicious users may be able to negatively affect the performance of your servers through constructing SQL queries that deliberately consume large amounts of resources.

 Configured correctly, Django SQL Dashboard uses a number of measures to keep your data and your database server safe:

 - I strongly recommend creating a dedicated PostgreSQL role for accessing your database with read-only permissions granted to an allow-list of tables.
 PostgreSQL has extremely robust, well tested permissions which this tool can take full advantage of.